Chapter 6 – Transfers, Promotions, and Other Changes in Status

 (See also IAC 3.101(8A).)

-- No faculty member shall be transferred involuntarily from the department or college in which he or she holds an appointment, except when:
+- No faculty member shall be transferred involuntarily from the department or college in which they hold an appointment, except when:

-- No faculty member shall be transferred under the provisions of paragraph a(2) of this policy:
+- No faculty member shall be transferred involuntarily under the provisions of paragraph a(2) of this policy:

 - Prior to being given at least three months' notice.